akhasoft/Yakhont/README.md

 The Yakhont Weaver is a small but powerful utility which manipulates the compiled Java (and Kotlin) bytecode (e.g. in Yakhont demo applications it customizes "Activity.onCreate()" and other callbacks).

-By default the Yakhont Weaver uses configuration from it's JAR, but you can provide your own configuration file(s) as a parameter (see above).
+By default, the Yakhont Weaver uses configuration from it's JAR, but you can provide your own configuration file(s) as a parameter (see above).
 The "weaverAddConfig = true" means adding your configuration (if not null) to the default one; "weaverAddConfig = false" forces the Yakhont Weaver to replace default configuration with yours (even if null).